-In this post I present to you 10 Easy & Healthy Thanksgiving Sides that can be made in an Instant Pot pressure cooker, oven, or stovetop.
+In this post I present to you 10 Easy & Healthy Thanksgiving Side Dishes that can be made in the pressure cooker, oven, or stovetop.
 Good for any holiday dinner, these versatile dishes are quick to make, easy to double, and most importantly, they are HEALTHY.
 Most of these can me made ahead and re-heated for your holiday meal.

 My family loves Thanksgiving.
 More than the turkey, we are big fans of all the side dishes, appetizers, and desserts.